François Hollande: Approval ratings

 An IFOP poll released in April 2014 showed that Hollande's approval rating had dropped five points since the previous month of March to 18%, dipping below his earlier low of 20% in February during the same year.
 In November 2014, his approval rating reached a new low of 12%, according to a YouGov poll.
 Following the Charlie Hebdo shooting in January 2015, however, approval for Hollande increased dramatically, reaching 40% according to an IFOP poll two weeks after the attack, though an Ipsos-Le Point survey in early February showed his rating declining back to 30%.

-Hollande is the most unpopular president of the French Fifth Republic.
-In September 2014, his approval rating was down to 13% according to an IFOP/JDD survey, making him the first French leader in modern times to ever break the 20% threshold.
-One year before the end of his mandate, in April 2016, his approval rating was at 14%, and surveys predicted that if he were to run for a second term, he would be defeated in the first round of the 2017 presidential elections.
-By November 2016, Hollande's approval rating was just 4%.
+Hollande ultimately registered the least popularity for a president of the French Fifth Republic.
+In September 2014, his approval rating was down to 13% according to an IFOP/JDD survey.
+One year before the end of his mandate, in April 2016, his approval rating was placed at 14%, and surveys predicted that if he were to run for a second term, he would be defeated in the first round of the 2017 presidential elections.
+In November 2016, a poll found Hollande's approval rating to be just 4%.

+On 8 May 2012, Hollande took part in the commemorations of the end of the Second World War, alongside Nicolas Sarkozy, following the latter's invitation.

+On 10 May 2012, the Constitutional Council announced the official results of the presidential election; and on 15 May 2012, the transfer of power took place.

+Post-presidential life

+While refusing to sit on the Constitutional Council, of which he is an ex-officio member, François Hollande continues to comment publicly on French and international political life through several books and university lectures., In his books, he is critical of the domestic policies of his successor Emmanuel Macron, but also of his former left-wing political rival Jean-Luc Mélenchon, who led the left-wing union in the 2022 legislative elections.

+On 12 November 2023, he participated in the March for the Republic and Against Antisemitism in Paris in response to the rise in antisemitism since the start of the Gaza war.

+Return to National Assembly (2024)

+On 15 June 2024, Hollande announced his candidacy for the New Popular Front in the first constituency of Corrèze for the 2024 French legislative election.
+Hollande's decision to contest the election was considered surprising, including among fellow PS members.

+He qualified, in first place, for a three-way second round against candidates from the National Rally and The Republicans, and was elected with 43 percent of the vote in the runoff.